Andrwyl/IMT-in-monolingual-IR/README.md

 # The Impact of Incidental Multilingual Text on Cross-Lingual Transferring in Monolingual Retrieval

-This repository provides the code for our paper <em>The Impact of Incidental Multilingual Text on Cross-Lingual Transferring in Monolingual Retrieval</em> in review at ECIR 2025
+This repository provides the code for our paper <em>The Impact of Incidental Multilingual Text on Cross-Lingual Transferring in Monolingual Retrieval</em> published at ECIR 2025

 <strong>Links</strong>: